 What is the furthest apart that team members can be assigned?
 Can they be assigned different floors?
+Prefer no more than a floor apart if can’t be on same floor, but there are cases of skip floors sometimes.
+Elevators are ok, but stairs between floors are faster and heavily used.

 Can someone be assigned a space corresponding to a higher (or lower) rank because of space constraints?
+I honestly do not know of a case of moving lower rank into offices, but there are plenty of space issues that result in office people into cubicles, sometimes because they want to be on a particular floor with proximity to particular teams more than the prestige of an office.

 Are all moves “equal” (aside from distance from the team considerations)?
 Are any moves more or less desirable?
+For this, I’d consider all equal.
+In reality, there are politics, but not all that often.

 Provided Information